Vodafone CEO: no talks so far with South Africa over Vodacom stake

-JOHANNESBURG Telecoms giant Vodafone (VOD.L) has so far not held talks with South Africa over the London-listed firm buying Pretoria's stake in its local subsidiary Vodacom (VODJ.J), chief executive Vittorio Colao said on Wednesday.
+JOHANNESBURG Telecoms giant Vodafone has so far not held talks with South Africa over the London-listed firm buying Pretoria's stake in its local subsidiary Vodacom, chief executive Vittorio Colao said on Wednesday.

 However, Colao told a news conference in Johannesburg he was open to talks with the South African government, which has stated an intention to sell state-held shareholdings to fund cash-strapped energy utility Eskom's building of power plants.